 - 1. Drug transfer to the fetus is more likely during the last trimester of pregnancy for which reason?

-- A. Decreased fetal surface area
+- a.
+Decreased fetal surface area

-- B. Increased placental surface area
+- b.
+Increased placental surface area

-- C. Enhanced placental blood flow
+- c.
+Enhanced blood flow to the fetus

-- D. Increased amount of protein-bound drug in maternal circulation
+- d.
+Increased amount of protein-bound drug in maternal circulation

-Drug transfer to the fetus is more likely during the last trimester as a result of enhanced placental blood flow.
-The other options are not correct.
+Drug transfer to the fetus is more likely during the last trimester as a result of enhanced blood flow to the fetus.
+The other options are incorrect.
 Increased fetal surface area, not decreased, is a factor that affects drug transfer to the fetus.
 The placenta's surface area does not increase during this time.
 Drug transfer is increased because of an increased amount of free drug, not protein-bound drug, in the mother's circulation.

-TOP: NURSING PROCESS: General
+TOP: NURSING PROCESS: General MSC: NCLEX: Health Promotion and Maintenance

-- 2. The nurse is monitoring a 22-year-old patient who is in the 26th week of pregnancy and has developed gestational diabetes and pneumonia.
+- 2. The nurse is monitoring a patient who is in the 26th week of pregnancy and has developed gestational diabetes and pneumonia.
 She is given medications that pose a possible fetal risk, but the potential benefits may warrant the use of the medications in her situation.
 The nurse recognizes that these medications are in which U.S. Food and Drug Administration (FDA) pregnancy safety category?

-- A. Category B
+- a.
+Category X

-- B. Category C
+- b.
+Category B

-- C. Category D
+- c.
+Category C

-- D. Category X
+- d.
+Category D